async-profiler/async-profiler/README.md

 `sysctl kernel.perf_event_max_stack` or by writing to the `/proc/sys/kernel/perf_event_max_stack` file.

+* Profiler allocates 8kB perf_event buffer for each thread of the target process.
+Make sure `/proc/sys/kernel/perf_event_mlock_kb` value is large enough (more than `8 * threads`) when running under unprivileged user.
+Otherwise the message _"perf_event mmap failed: Operation not permitted"_ will be printed, and no native stack traces will be collected.

 * There is no bullet-proof guarantee that the `perf_events` overflow signal is delivered to the Java thread in a way that guarantees no other code has run, which means that in some rare cases, the captured Java stack might not match